OUWB Body Donation Program

 Any person of sound mind who is at least 18 years of age.

-- Self-Donation: the BDP primarily accepts applications that are initiated and completed by the donor.
+• Self-Donation: Application is initiated and completed by the donor.

 Removal of the organs at the time of death would make whole-body donation impractical.
-Eyes, however, may be donated and arrangements should be made with the eye bank at the same time as your application for body donation.
+However, it is possible to donate eyes.
+Arrangements for eye donations should be made at the same time as your application for body donation.

-Yes.
-You reserve the right to cancel at any time by a phone call or letter to the Body Donation Program.
-The program forms that have been completed, will be returned to the donor and all information will be removed from the BDP database.
+Certainly, you can cancel at any time by a phone call or letter to the BDP.
+The BDP forms that have been completed, will be returned to the donor.

-No. The program facility is a restricted area and is not a venue for family viewing.
-Arrangements for a viewing must be made in advance with the funeral home of your choice prior to transporting your body to the program.
-The funeral home must contact the program office (248) 370-3679 for specific instructions on the required preparation of your body.
+No, the BDP facility is a restricted area and is not intended for family viewing.
+Arrangements for a viewing must be made in advance with the funeral home of your choice prior to transporting your body to the BDP.
+The funeral home must contact the BDP office (248) 370-3457 for specific instructions regarding the required preparation of your body.

 No. We do not provide any reports of pathological findings, cause of death, or details of specific studies.

-Upon completion of the use of the body, the BDP will arrange for the remains to be cremated.
+Following the completion of the use of the body, the BDP will coordinate the cremation of the remains.
+Be aware, the whole process may take up to three years.
 After cremation, there are two options:

-- The representative designated by the Donor on the registration form will be notified by mail that the cremated remains (known as cremains) may be picked up at the BDP office, or can be mailed via USPS Priority Mail.
+• The representative designated by the donor will be notified by email/mail that the cremated remains (cremains) may be picked up at the BDP office, or can be mailed via USPS Priority Mail.
 Please note that the entire cremains will be mailed to only one designated recipient.
-We will not handle dividing cremains.
+The BDP will not divide the cremains.

-- If the Donor doesn’t designate a representative, the BDP will arrange for the cremains to be interred at the OUWB School of Medicine Mausoleum at Mt.
-Avon Cemetery in downtown Rochester, Michigan, during the annual OUWB Donor Memorial service.
+• In the absence of a designated representative, the BDP will arrange for the cremains to be interred at the OUWB Mausoleum at Mt.
+Avon Cemetery in downtown Rochester.

-If you pass away within lower Michigan, you may still have your body transported to the BDP.
-We cannot handle transportation from out of state, so if you or your family/estate wish to transfer your donation to another program/medical school in your new area, please contact the BDP and we will be happy to assist in this process.
+If you pass away in a city located in lower Michigan, arrangements can be made to transport your body to the BDP.
+We cannot manage transportation from out of state, so if you or your family/estate wish to transfer your donation to another program/medical school in the city where you pass away, please contact the BDP, and we will be happy to assist in this process.

 Yes.
-Students, clinicians, and researchers who have had the opportunity to learn from the donations hold an annual memorial service.
-All donors who passed away in the previous calendar year will be recognized at this special occasion.
-Family members, or other representatives, noted on the donation form, will be invited to attend.
+An annual memorial ceremony is held, bringing together students, clinicians, and researchers who have benefitted from the donated bodies.
+All donors who passed away in the previous calendar year will be honored at this special occasion.
+Family members, or other representatives, noted on the donation form, will be invited to attend this meaningful event.
+More on the memorial ceremony, including videos of past events, can be found here.

 Forms